lehins/tutorials/Haskell/containers/containers.md

 ```

 As you can see, all employees are sorted by their SSN, so conversion to a list is
-done in ascending order, but it is worth noting, that if it is required to
+done in ascending order, but it is worth noting, that if there is a desire to
-guarantee this behavior `Map.toAscList` should be used instead, or
+guarantee this behavior, `Map.toAscList` should be used instead, or
 `Map.toDescList` to get it in a reverse order.

 Conversion is nice an simple, but how about using folding in a way that is